yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration.rst

 At this point, calibration is done!

-The calibration parameters are stored on the Pick-it processor.
+The calibration parameters are stored on the Pickit processor.
 Recalibration is only required when the camera is moved or rotated with respect to the robot.